rust-lang/book/second-edition/src/ch11-01-writing-tests.md

 ### The Anatomy of a Test Function

 At its simplest, a test in Rust is a function that's annotated with the `test` attribute.
+Attributes are metadata about pieces of Rust code: the `derive` attribute that we used with structs in Chapter 5 is one example.
+To make a function into a test function, we add `#[test]` on the line before `fn`.
 When we run our tests with the `cargo test` command, Rust will build a test runner binary that runs the functions annotated with the `test` attribute and reports on whether each test function passes or fails.

 <!-- is it annotated with `test` by the user, or only automatically?
 I think
 it's the latter, and has edited with a more active tone to make that clear, but